cheyanneshariat/gaia_triples/README.md

 ---
 ## Contact

-For any questions regarding the data or code, please email @cshariat@caltech.edu
+For any questions regarding the data or code, please email: cshariat@caltech.edu.